hzqst/MetaHookSv/README.md

 #### Console Vars

-r_hdr 1 / 0 : to enable / disable HDR(high-dynamic-range) post-processor.
+r_hdr 1 / 0 : to enable / disable HDR(high-dynamic-range) post-processor. recommended value : 1

 r_hdr_blurwidth : to control the intensity of blur for HDR. recommended value : 0.1